 A user manual is really help at work

 "I've been working with them for a while now, and they already know how I like to work.
 Why do I need to create a user manual?"

 Some people may wonder if making a user manual for themselves is necessary.
 We tend to assume that colleagues already understand our work style and preference, strengths and weaknesses, and priorities, because this information is frequently included in the job description, CVs, or a few team sharing.

 The truth is, however, that those sources of information only give a limited glimpse into our personality and approach to work.
 It is even more true for companies with many layers and different departments, where cross-functional collaboration sometimes happens.
 Without a comprehensive user manual, it can be challenging for others to fully comprehend the intricacies and nuances of how we work.
 And it results in friction working together.

-At FlexOS, we are encouraged to create our user manuals in the early days at work.
+At FlexOS, we I've asked all my team members to create our user manuals in the early days at work.
 We found many ways to enhance the “how to work with me” guidelines to make it more comprehensive for individuals and fun as a team.
 We will put everything together in this article.

 An introspect on what work best for you